shkim04/shkim04.github.io/blog/3/restapi-with-express-mongodb-typescript.en.md

     console.log("Server is running on 4000");
 })
 ```
-After copying and pasting the code in app.ts, enter `npm run dev` as mentioned above to start the server.
+After copying and pasting the code in `app.ts`, enter `npm run dev` as mentioned above to start the server.
 You can see the terminal saying:

 _the server is listening to the port 4000_.